YeaSoft/netpoldo/doc/readme.txt

 ==============================================================================
-NetPoldo Ubuntu Rescue System - Version 43
+NetPoldo Rescue System - Version 45
 ==============================================================================

-     NetPoldo is a lightweight Ubuntu system intended for rescue, maintenance or installation purposes.
-It is delivered as easy to use components for PXE or simple boot system solutions and is available both for the i386 architecture as for the amd64 based on several ubuntu versions.
+     NetPoldo is a lightweight Debian family live system intended for rescue, maintenance or installation purposes.
+It is delivered as easy to use components for PXE or simple boot system solutions and is available both for the i386 architecture as for the amd64 based on some Ubuntu and Debian versions.

 Motivation
 ==========